linoreki/Encrypted_Message/README.md

 - **Send Files**

-   To send a file (up to 4KB), use the following command:
+   To send a file, use the following command:

    ```bash
    /sendfile {File_Path}